ozturkaslii/Computer-Architecture-One/LS8-SPEC.md

 * `00000aaa`: Register number
 * `00000bbb`: Register number

+Machine code values shown in both binary and hexadecimal.

 ### ADD

 `ADD registerA registerB`

-Add two registers and store the result in registerA.
+Add the value in two registers and store the result in registerA.

 Machine code:
 ```
-10101000 00000aaa 00000bbb
+10100000 00000aaa 00000bbb
+A0 0a 0b
 ```

 ### AND

 `AND registerA registerB`

-Bitwise-AND registerA and registerB, then store the result in registerA.
+Bitwise-AND the values in registerA and registerB, then store the result in registerA.

 Machine code:
 ```
-10110011 00000aaa 00000bbb
+10101000 00000aaa 00000bbb
+A8 0a 0b
 ```

 ### CALL register